Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-Before building a simple website like a blog, the next natural step is playing
-a bit with `format!()` to avoid duplicated HTML:
+Before creating a basic website, such as a blog, the next natural thing to do is to experiment with 'format!()' to eliminate duplicated HTML:

 ```rust
 #[tokio::main]